xervice/config/README.md

 ];
 ```

-If you want to change the config-directory, you can set the environment variable ***APPLICATION_PATH***.
+If you want to change the config-directory, you can set the environment variable ***CONFIG_PATH***.
+If no CONFIG_PATH is defined, it will look under the environment variable <APPLICATION_PATH>/config.
-If this variable is defined, the config will search for config-files in <APPLICATION_PATH>/config.
+If no APPLICATION_PATH is defined, it will look in the current workdir.

 Usage
 --------------------